offlinemark/suicide/README.md

 A common illustrative example of something undefined behavior in C can do is "format your hard drive".
 Suicide CC is a
 LLVM pass which implements this.
+When compiling with this pass enabled, each function is checked for 1 type of undefined behavior.
+If it is found, the pass emits code which executes an arbitrary shell command using `system()`.

 The scope of detected undefined behavior is simply local uses of uninitialized stack variables of primitive type.
 It should support most POSIX like operating